 - Definition: The average number of days to resolve a complaint. - Purpose/Importance: The measure helps to determine efficiency in caseload management. - Source and Collection of Data: TBAE internal database, TBAsE. - Method of Calculation: From TBAsE, the universe will consist of all enforcement matters with an entry in the Case Type field of "Case" or "Complaint" with a Closed Date within the reporting fiscal year.
+Non-Jurisdictional cases and complaints having a Final Disposition of 'NJ - General', 'NJ - H/S/W', or 'NJ -<Threshold' are excluded from this report.
 Time is determined by calculating the number of days between the Open Date and Closed Date for each record.
 Roster data are saved for future review. - Data Limitations: None. - Calculation Type: Non-cumulative - New Measure: No.